7thSinScribe/r2000/data/quickstart.md

 #### 2. PLAYING YOUR HAND

-- On your turn, draw 1 new die.
+- On your turn, draw 1 attribute die.
 In combat, additionally draw 1 weapon die per turn.
 - For major actions, play 3 dice from your hand
 - Declare their values (can lie about them)
 - Describe your action(s)